Luk-kar/Show_Images_Differences/README.md

 If you want to use the console: [**How to use console**](docs/How_to_use_console.md)

-standalone exe version of a program is here: [link](https://gofile.io/d/DlYQ0I)

 You can also create your executable: [link](https://www.youtube.com/watch?v=UZX5kH72Yx4)

 ## Using UI version 👀